How to remove infringements on Chinese Online Marketplaces?

 China has a first-to-file doctrine.
 This implies that whoever files for the trademark first, will also gain the right to use it as long as the trademark is not well-known in China.
 It is, therefore, important to register your Intellectual Property in China.
 Especially, if you plan to enforce on platforms targeting a Chinese audience, such as Taobao.com, Tmall.com, and 1688.com for which you need Intellectual Property Registration from China.
 To enforce on platforms targeting an international audience, such as Alibaba.com and Aliexpress.com, an International Intellectual Property Registration is accepted.

-Furthermore, China’s subclass system differs from the West.
-China has adopted the NICE system but requires application in subclasses.
-This means that two identical trademarks can co-exist in the same NICE class as long as the subclass is different.
+Furthermore, China has adopted the NICE system, but requires application in subclasses (to an additional cost).
+So, please be aware that identical trademarks can co-exist in the same NICE class as long as the subclass is different.
 You can have the trademark “XYZ” in Nice Class 14 for sunglasses, while another company can register the same trademark “XYZ” in NICE Class 14 but for jewelry.

 Since much of our focus has been on Alibaba Group and its marketplaces, and the fact they have approx. 60 % of the online retail market, we will walk you through how to report on Alibaba Group’s Intellectual Property Platform.